Quick Hitches: Cast Steel VS Welded Steel

 Cost & Production Time

 Cast steel quick hitches come with higher upfront costs, as manufacturers must design and produce unique prototypes and moulds for each hitch style.
 This initial stage involves careful planning and precise mould-making to ensure the final casted product meets all specified dimensions and tolerances.
 However, once these moulds are created and the design is approved, cast steel hitches become significantly cheaper and faster to mass-produce.
 The moulds can be reused repeatedly, allowing manufacturers to produce large quantities with high efficiency, drastically reducing production time and cost per unit.
 Lower production costs allow your manufacturer to keep prices lower for you, as the customer.
+But as previously mentioned, steel casted hitches are susceptible to internal flaws such as porosity and shrinkage cavities which require intensive quality control measures, such as x-ray and ultrasound testing, to ensure optimal quality.

 Feature